xinadi/QML.jl/README.md

 # QML
-Small example for starting an interface to [Qt5 QML](http://qt.io/).
+This package provides an interface to [Qt5 QML](http://qt.io/).
 It uses the [`CxxWrap`](https://github.com/barche/CxxWrap.jl) package to expose C++ classes.
-Current functionality allows loading a simple QML file, calling Julia functions and run a background task during event loop idle time.
-See test/gui.jl for details, docs not fully up-to-date.
+Current functionality allows interaction between QML and Julia using basic numerical and string types.

 ## Installation
 This was tested on Linux and OS X. You need `cmake` in your path for installation to work.
+Building on Windows should also work, see CxxWrap docs for compiler requirements.

 First install [`CxxWrap`](https://github.com/barche/CxxWrap.jl) using `Pkg.add`.
 Compilation of `QML.jl` requires Qt to be reachable by CMake.
 If it is in a non-standard location, set the environment variable `CMAKE_PREFIX_PATH` to the base Qt directory (the one containing `lib` and `bin`) before executing the following commands: